emgnomez/mywebsite/content/about.md

 <div align="left-aligned">
 	<h1>tl;dr</h1>
 	<p>
 		My name is Emily Gomez and I'm pursuing my second Bachelor's in Graphic Design at SNHU.
 I graduated a few years ago with a Bachelor's in Computer Science and minored in Math and Studio Art.
-I've worked full-time as a software engineer for the past two years and am looking to find more purpose in my next position, where I can use creative vision and create friendly user interfaces.
+I've worked full-time as a software engineer for the past two years and am looking to find more purpose in my next position, where I can focus more on the design of friendly user interfaces.
 	</p>
 	<h1>Full Story</h1>
 	<p>